factorhouse/cronut/README.md

                    :dep-two     #ig/ref :test.job/one}
 ````

-See: example, below and tests for more details.

 ### The :trigger

 The :trigger in every scheduled item must resolve to an org.quartz.Trigger of some variety or another, to ease that